 The goal is to have the child set boundaries that are always inside the precise boundaries you have outlined.

 If you remember, the definition of self-governance is “delaying immediate gratification for future benefit.”
-Another simple, very practical way to see self-governance is when you, rather than the authorities, set boundaries for yourself.
+Another simple, very practical way to see self-governance is to set boundaries for yourself rather than relying on authorities.

-You value people when you commit to influencing people to be self-governing.
+You value people when you commit to helping them become self-governing.
 You cannot do it for them.
-As much as you might want to control, it is often best to allow people to cross the boundary and suffer the consequences, if not too severe for them or the organization.
+As much as you might want to control, it is most often best to allow people to cross the boundary and suffer the consequences, if not too severe for them or the organization.
 You can control the people you lead, but it is seldom the best action.
-Exercising personal freedom is an essential part of what it means to be human and learning how to be self-governing after experiencing consequences.
+Exercising personal freedom is an essential part of what it means to be human, and learning how to be self-governing after experiencing consequences.

 If you learn to pre-decide, then you become more self-governing and suffer fewer consequences.